jinman/snake-game-aws/Snake Game - AWS/README.md

    * Amazon DynamoDB to PUT last score
    * Amazon Mobile Analytics to start and stop session (also custom events)
    * Amazon Kinesis to capture Logcat data (crash reports and clickstreams)
+   * (New!)
+AWS Lambda to synchronously invoke cloud functions (shows a toast on app start "Hello From Lambda")

 1. Import the project Snake Game - AWS into Eclipse
    * Go to File -> Import.
 Import Wizard will open.